Effect-TS/schema/README.md

 ## Recursive types

-The `lazy` combinator is useful when you need to define a `Schema` that depends on itself, like in the case of recursive data structures.
+The `suspend` combinator is useful when you need to define a `Schema` that depends on itself, like in the case of recursive data structures.
 In this example, the `Category` schema depends on itself because it has a field `subcategories` that is an array of `Category` objects.

 ```ts
 import * as S from "@effect/schema/Schema";